chigozzdevv/polycrawl-x402/README.md

 # Polycrawl - The Gateway Between AI Agents and Protected IPs.

+ [Updated Video Demo](https://youtu.be/kCZEhzAP35I) (pls the one in submiission form is noisy and there is no way to edit, this one is better :)

  Polycrawl is an MCP‑native, pay‑per‑crawl platform that lets AI agents fetch permissioned, verified data and licensed content — with instant settlement and cryptographic receipts — powered by TAP message signatures and X402 payments on Solana USDC.

 ## Table of contents